Go2Digital-org/acme-project/docs/infrastructure/staging-server-setup.md

 ## Overview

-This document details the complete setup and troubleshooting process for the ACME Corp CSR Platform staging server at `staging.acme-corp.go2digit.al`.
+This document details the complete setup and troubleshooting process for the ACME Corp CSR Platform staging server.

 ## Final Working Configuration